 Welcome

-It allows you to programmatically create music sequences either in plain Rust as library (static, compiled) or in Lua as a scripting engine (dynamic, interpreted).
-So it's also suitable for live coding music.
+It allows creating music sequences programmatically using either plain Rust as a library (static, precompiled) or Lua as a scripting engine (dynamic, runtime interpreted) for live music coding.

 Installation